 Line 440: 8 species where the mean milk SCC was significantly higher in infected quarters – is this correct English (where)?

-AU: revised
+AU: Revised

 Line 441: quarters, not controls

-AU: revised
+AU: Revised

 Lines 443-444: the mean qSCC of S. chromogenes, S. haemolyticus, and S. epidermidis – the mean MILK qSCC of QUARTERS INFECTED with S. chromogenes etc.

-AU: revise – you make a good point and surprised you identify this issue only here – truly it should be quarter milk SCC throughout the manuscript – we changed to this starting with defining the abbreviation at line 37 “quarter milk SCC (qmSCC)”
+AU: Revised – you make a good point and surprised you identify this issue only here – truly it should be quarter milk SCC throughout the manuscript – we changed to this starting with defining the abbreviation at line 37 “quarter milk SCC (qmSCC)”

 Line 447: We?
 Our research group in a previous study?

-AU: changed – although most scientific editors have shifted back to accepting the use of personal pronouns in manuscripts.
+AU: Changed – although most scientific editors have shifted back to accepting the use of personal pronouns in manuscripts.

 Line 476: effect or affect?
 A very long sentence.

-AU: revised
+AU: Revised

 Lines 140, 144, 477: Peña

-AU: changed these and others
+AU: Changed these and others

 Line 478: Better to use NAS regardless of which abbreviation is used in the referred paper.

-AU: as previously noted we disagree.
+AU: As previously noted, we disagree.
 CNS and NAS are not perfectly synonymous.

 Lines 479-481: Why not to refer Condas et al. in detail and tell the reader which species were associated with each barn type and were the most prevalent species in tiestall, bedded pack and freestall herds?

 AU: We think this is getting too far afield from the focus of this manuscript.
-Such a detailed description will be discussed in a future manuscript
+Such a detailed description will be discussed in a future manuscript.

 Lines 497-499: This sentence is lacking a verb?

-AU: revised
+AU: Revised

 Line 502: Better to use NAS.